 Acrylic Masonry Paint

-For any interior or exterior painting project, acrylic paint is always a great choice.
+For any exterior or interior painting project, acrylic paint is always a great choice.
 It’s beginner-friendly and comes in a range of finishes so you have more choice when it’s time for a fresh coat.
-Acrylic masonry is the best of both worlds when it comes to stonework, plaster, concrete and pebble-dash, and is what Paintmaster recommends for individuals and tradespeople.
+Acrylic masonry paint is the best of both worlds when it comes to stonework, plaster, concrete and pebble-dash, and is what Paintmaster recommends for individuals and tradespeople.

 How much Masonry Paint should I use?